Film Set Decorator

 I'm working on an indie feature partly set in a truck stop.
 There are tons of display racks with products like candy bars, foods, beverages, truck deodorizers etc. Is there some well-known way to substitute mock-up products for this stuff?

-Asked by TomHW over 10 years ago
+Asked by TomHW about 11 years ago

 There are a couple ways I have heard of people dealing with this issue.
 Either buying off brand items at places like the 99 cent store where the items are so non-descript that they can be featured on camera, or simply "turning" the products so you don't get a good look at the label.
 I have also heard that as long as said product is not focused on closely in a frame it counts as "fair usage".
 Another option is obtaining product placement but you would have to consult with a company like HERO and they would have to review your script prior to approving any products to be featured in your film.